The path to financial freedom isn’t a get quick rich scheme and except for those Powerball winners, it’s not something that usually ‘just happens’.

 What does your Perfect ‘Financially Free’ Day look like?

-Now you figured out what financial freedom looks like for you, grab a pen and paper.
+Now that you have figured out what financial freedom looks like for you, grab a pen and paper.
 This is going to be fun.

-I want you to describe in detail what your perfect day looks like in relation to being free from money worries and stressfully committed financial situations.
+I want you to describe, in detail, what your perfect day looks like when you are free from money worries and stressful financial situations.

 From your morning through to the evening, how does your perfect day play out?
 Keep in mind, we’re talking perfect ‘normal’ day.